glic3rinu/passlib/docs/password_hash_api.rst

     * :meth:`~PasswordHash.identify` - check if hash belongs to this algorithm.

-    Each hash algorithm also provides a number of :ref:`informational attributes <informational-attributes>`, allowing programmatic inspection of it's options and parameter limits.
+    Each hash algorithm also provides a number of :ref:`informational attributes <informational-attributes>`, allowing programmatic inspection of its options and parameter limits.

 .. _password-hash-examples: